bachue/sequel-unicache/README.md

 * If you want to configure both class-level and key-level for a model, configure class-level first.

-* If someone update database by SQL directly (even Sequel APIs like `User.insert` or `User.db.[]` won't be supported) or by another project without unicache, then cache in memcache won't be updated automatically.
+* If someone update database by SQL directly (even Sequel APIs like `User.insert`, `user.delete` or `User.db.[]` won't be supported) or by another project without unicache, then cache in memcache won't be expired automatically.
-  You must manipulate cache manually or by another mechanism.
+  You must expire cache manually or by another mechanism.

 ## Contributing